deis/steward/INSTALLATION.md

 # Installing Steward

-Installation of Steward into a running Kubernetes cluster is facilitated through a series of Make targets.
-Users wishing to familiarize themselves with the particulars of the deployment will want to examine artifacts in this repository's `manifests/` directory.
+Installation of Steward into a running Kubernetes cluster is facilitated through a Make target.
+Users wishing to familiarize themselves with the particulars of the deployment will want to examine this repository's `Makefile` and artifacts in the `manifests/` directory.

 All subsequent sections of this document assume that you have a running Kubernetes cluster and that your `kubectl` client is properly configured to interact with that cluster.